r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ## C Obfuscation Technics (c-exe)

-      WARNING: In the follow examples (template.c) its going to be compiled into an linux executable file with the help of GCC (Gnu-Cross-Compiler) to demonstrate obfuscation technics discussed in this chapter.
+      [WARNING]: In the follow examples (template.c) its going to be compiled into an linux executable file with the help of GCC (Gnu-Cross-Compiler) to demonstrate obfuscation technics discussed in this chapter.

 ![C obfuscation](http://i65.tinypic.com/11kjeqh.png)